Home Compare AMCR vs AVY

 Valuation

-Both rank well on valuation, but Avery Dennison Corporation still holds a clear edge.
+Both look solid on valuation, though Avery Dennison Corporation still holds the stronger peer position.

 Profitability